jibasham/group-adjust/README.md

 that bonus points will be awarded for a fast solution.
 So my take on this question is that it can be used to bin people into three categories:

-1. Not Software Engineers: Ones who do something unwieldy but manage to make it work.
+1. *Do you speak python at all?* Ones who do something unwieldy but manage to make it work.
    Probably the pure python route.
    These would be people that maybe know a little bit of python but not the numeric libraries.
-2. 1-2 years of experience in Data Science: Ones who have used pandas before but maybe do something a little inefficient, like use of `iterrows` instead of `map`.
+2. *Do you have 1-2 years of experience with Data Science?*: Ones who have used pandas before but maybe do something a little inefficient, like use of `iterrows` instead of `map`.
-3. The ones who get the bonus points!
+3. *But do you __really__ know what you're doing?* These ones get the bonus points!
 This requires some familiarity with which operations are fast and slow.
 And the other tools around testing and benchmarking to prove to yourself its fast.
+   To be honest, if I were you I would only be interested in this category.

 So I will be aiming for bonus points 😁

-A good solution should probably be about 10 lines of code, so lets try a few of them and see how they stack up.
+A good solution should probably be about 10 lines of code, so let's try a few of them and see how they stack up.

 # Some Assumptions